PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-12 05:28:01
+Last updated: 2024-04-12 05:28:34
-Random Quote: Power tastes best when sweetened by courtesy; you had best learn that if you ever hope to rule.  -  Roose Bolton
+Random Quote: No, that you think you'll graduate High-School. - Meemaw